Denver Pedestrian Accident Lawyers

 Pedestrians have specific rights and responsibilities under Colorado law.
 Colorado Revised Statutes § 42-4-802, for example, specifies that pedestrians have the right of way in crosswalks.
 If traffic control signals are absent or are not in working order, motorists must yield the right of way.
 These laws are in place to protect pedestrians from needless harm.

-One of the key parts of any pedestrian accident case will be proving that the motorist (or other at-fault party) was negligent and therefore responsible for the event.
+One of the key parts of any pedestrian accident case will be proving that the motorist or other negligent party was negligent and therefore responsible for the event.
 A thorough understanding of Colorado law and precedents set by case law is essential.
 With nearly 40 years in practice in Denver, we at Springer & Steinberg, P.C. have the understanding of the law that is needed to persevere in these complex matters.